$BKT$ transitions in classical and quantum long-range systems: Field-theoretical approach

 Then, for $7/4 < \sigma <2$ we can characterize the transition between the ordered phase and the quasi-long-range ordered one by looking at the $y=0$ plane.
-As long as our $g$ is small, we can explicitly identify the form of the flow trajectories of Eqs.\,\eqref{RG LR}:
+As long as $g$ is small, we can explicitly identify the form of the flow trajectories of Eqs.\,\eqref{RG LR}:

-The sign of the free parameter $k$ decides whether the trajectory is going to meet the fixed point line $g=0$ for $J < J_{\sigma}$ or it is going to infinity.
-The latter case corresponds to a new low-temperature phase, where LR interactions are relevant.
-The separatrix is given by the semi-parabola with $k=0$, $J \leq J_{\sigma}$, which is crossed in correspondence of a given critical temperature $T_c$.
-The graphical depiction of the RG flow of Eqs.\,\eqref{RG LR}, in the $y=0$ plane, are shown in Fig.\,\ref{Fig1}.
+If $k<0$ the trajectory arrives at the fixed point line $g=0$ for some $J < J_{\sigma}$, while for $k>0$ the trajectory starts from the $g=0$ line for $J > J_{\sigma}$ and it goes to infinity, signaling the existence of a new, low-temperature, phase.
+The separatrix is given by the semi-parabola with $k=0$, $J \leq J_{\sigma}$.
+The graphical depiction of the RG flow of Eqs.\,\eqref{RG LR}, in the $y=0$ plane, is shown in Fig.\,\ref{Fig1}.

 Being Eqs.\,\eqref{RG LR} a perturbative result we derived for small $g_{\ell}$ and $y_{\ell}$, its use in the low temperature region ($T<T_c$) is not justified, as $g_{\ell}$ grows indefinitely.
-Since, however, for $T \rightarrow T_c^{-}$, the flow spends a divergent amount of time in the vicinity of the line of fixed points $g=0$, the scaling behavior of $g_{\ell}$ with $T$ in this regime can be reliably obtained from Eqs.\,\eqref{RG LR}.
+However, for $T \rightarrow T_c^{-}$, the amount of time spent by the flow in the region close to $J=J_{\sigma}$, $g=0$ becomes larger and larger, so that the scaling behavior of $g_{\ell}$ with $T$ in this regime can be reliably obtained from Eqs.\,\eqref{RG LR}.
 In particular, for fixed $\ell$ such that $J_{\ell} > J_{\sigma}$ we have

-where $B$ is a non universal constant (see Appendix E for the details).
+where $B$ is a non universal constant (see Appendix \ref{AppE} for details).

-Moreover, it is possible to reliably guess the form of the infrared action in the low temperature phase by noticing that, in this regime $J \rightarrow \infty$ as well, thus suppressing the spatial fluctuation of the phase $\theta(\mathbf{x})$.
-This is indeed confirmed by the rigorous results of Ref.\,\cite{kunz1976first}, which predict a finite magnetization for low enough temperatures.
-Thus suggests that, in the limit $J \rightarrow \infty$, the Taylor expansion of the exponential in Eq.\,\eqref{action} is justified leading to an action of the form
+Although the infrared regime is beyond the reach of our perturbative analysis, it is possible to guess the corresponding form taken by the action on physical grounds.
+Indeed, the coupling $J$ diverges there, suppressing spatial fluctuations of the phase $\theta(\mathbf{x})$, as confirmed by the rigorous results of Ref.\,\cite{kunz1976first}, which predict a finite magnetization for low enough temperatures.
+This suggests that, in the infrared region corresponding to the low-temperature phase, we are allowed to Taylor expand the exponential in Eq.\,\eqref{action}, so that the action becomes